White Eggplant….Who Knew?

 Step 3

-Heat vegetable oil and place one slice in the oil.
-When it starts to fry around the edges, add a few more slices.
+Heat vegetable oil in a skillet over medium to medium-high heat.
+To test the oil, place one eggplant slice in the pan—when it begins to sizzle and fry around the edges, it’s ready.

 Tips